Criminology (master's program)

 Types of funding that do not require an application:

 - Teaching assistantships, research assistantships and graduate research assistantships

-Part-time students are not eligible for the above funding opportunities.
+Please note: Part-time students are not eligible for the above funding opportunities.

 External awards and funding

 Graduate program applicants are encouraged to apply for external awards to help finance their education.
 The application process differs for each competition, so review the information carefully to determine where and when you must apply.
-Please note: the majority of these awards are for domestic or permanent residents only.
+Please note: The majority of these awards are for domestic or permanent residents only.

 Tuition fees for graduate programs at UOIT are charged on a flat-fee or fee-per-credit basis and vary by program and student status.